-You will not be discriminated against for making a claim for damages for incorrect diagnosis negligence, whether your claim is made against a private practitioner or against the NHS.
+You will not be discriminated against for making a claim for damages for clinical negligence misdiagnosis, whether your claim is made against a private practitioner or against the NHS.
 Your treatment may be positively affected if you seek compensation to pay for private treatment made necessary due to your injury.
 An example could be to skip a lengthy NHS queue and access rehabilitative therapy through a private practitioner.

 How can I start a claim?

-Your successful compensation claim begins by getting in touch with The Medical Negligence Experts.
+Your successful private or NHS misdiagnosis compensation claim begins by getting in touch with The Medical Negligence Experts.
 We will talk to you about your circumstances and research the facts around your incorrect diagnosis.
-If we believe there is enough evidence to prove negligence, we well set up an agreement to act as your lawyers so we can begin to prepare your claim correctly.
+If we believe there is enough evidence to prove clinical negligence misdiagnosis, we will set up an agreement to act as your lawyers so we can begin to prepare your claim correctly.
 This claim is submitted to the defendant who has four months to reply and accept or deny liability.
 Once their response is received, we can begin negotiations with the purpose of you receiving maximum compensation out of court, in the shortest possible time.

 Need some help?

 If you have suffered from medical negligence in the past 3 years, the short answer is yes.

 However, medical negligence can be complicated, so we recommend that you speak with one of our expert solicitors - It’s Free.

 As every medical case is different, the amount of compensation paid out can differ.
 Varying factors lead to the final figure include: Level of negligence, earnings missed out on, future losses and more.

 Our experienced team of experts will give you an indication of how much you could potentially claim.